eddy5641/AntiProctorio/README.md

 ## Camera + Window
 I am not going to discuss or open source any of this technology.
 I have a theory of how this can be bypassed and how a bypass can be detected.

+## Mouse
+A virtual mouse that follows and learns your mouse movements based off what is on the screen.
+When you switch out of the VM, the AI algorithm will continue to "move" your mouse in a realistic way.

 ## Processes
 We hide the injector and any firefox browser processes from the chrome browser while injected.
 We also implement a macro for copy and pasting which will play back typing clips (from earlier) and